pietrzyk1/MoFA/README.md

 - Kyle Pietrzyk is extending the MoFA methodology to upscale systems with nonlinearities/nonlinear couplings.

-- Thomas Roy is working to run the MFEM code on the LC and run the code with ensamble and solver parallelization.

 - Shufan Xia is extending the MoFA methodology to the Navier-Stokes equations, applying MoFA to novel problems in porous/fractured media and fluid mechanics, and extending the MoFA methodology to systems with coupled fluid flow and transport.